jjjjjeb/NJAir_EDA/Historical_Air_Pollution_EDA.md

-# Major Findings in the EDA for Historical Air Quality: Project 1, Group 6
+# Major Findings in the EDA for Historical Air Quality
+## Project 1, Group 6

 * We looked into Historical Air quality data in New Jersey over the last few decades.